-In addition, we are utilizing Nexcore Technology Inc., an FDA GMP compliant and ISO 9001 certified and ISO 13485 original equipment manufacturer of medical devices in New Jersey, to provide the assembled and tested MelaFind® systems for installation in the U.S.
+In addition, we are utilizing Nexcore Technology Inc., an FDA GMP compliant and ISO 9001 certified and ISO 13485 original equipment manufacturer of medical devices in New Jersey, to provide the assembled carts and integrated MelaFind® systems for installation in the U.S.

-The Company has an employment agreement with its President and Chief Executive Officer, Dr. Gulfo, which provides for an annual base salary, stock options and discretionary performance bonuses.
+The Company has an employment agreement with its Chairman, President and Chief Executive Officer, Dr. Joseph Gulfo, which provides for an annual base salary, stock options and discretionary performance bonuses.
 The agreement, which provides for automatic one-year renewal terms, currently runs through the end of 2012.

 On November 19, 2010, a purported securities class action complaint was filed in the U.S. District Court for the Southern District of New York, naming as defendants the Company and certain of its officers and directors, entitled Randall J. Pederson, Individually and on Behalf of All Others Similarly Situated v.
 MELA Sciences, Inc., Joseph V. Gulfo, Richard I. Steinhart, and Breaux Castleman, No. 7:10-cv-08774-JFM.
 Two similar complaints were also filed, one on December 2, 2010 and the other on January 20, 2011, in the same District Court, entitled Amy Steigman, Individually and on Behalf of All Others Similarly Situated v.
 MELA Sciences, Inc., Joseph V. Gulfo, Richard I. Steinhart, and Breaux Castleman, No. 7:10-cv-09024-JFM; and Martin Slove and Linda Slove, Individually and on Behalf of All Others Similarly Situated v.
+MELA Sciences, Inc., Joseph V. Gulfo, Richard I. Steinhart, and Breaux Castleman, No. 7:10-cv-09024-JFM; and Martin Slove and Linda Slove, Individually and on Behalf of All Others Similarly Situated v.
+MELA Sciences, Inc., Joseph V. Gulfo, Richard I. Steinhart, and Breaux Castleman, No. 7:10-cv-09024-JFM; and Martin Slove and Linda Slove, Individually and on Behalf of All Others Similarly Situated v.
 MELA Sciences, Inc., Joseph V. Gulfo, Richard I. Steinhart, and Breaux Castleman, No. 1:11 cv-00429-JFM.
 These three securities class actions were consolidated into one action on February 15, 2011, entitled In re MELA Sciences, Inc. Securities Litigation, No. 10-Civ-8774-JFM ("securities class action").

 The securities class action plaintiffs assert violations of the Securities Exchange Act of 1934, alleging, among other things, that defendants made misstatements and omissions regarding the Company's product, MelaFind®, and its prospects for FDA approval, on behalf of stockholders who purchased the Company's common stock during the period from February 13, 2009 through November 16, 2010, and seek unspecified damages.
 On May 2, 2011, the securities class action plaintiffs filed their amended consolidated complaint, alleging similar claims to their prior complaints.
 On July 29, 2011, defendants filed a motion to dismiss the consolidated amended complaint in its entirety.
 Plaintiff's opposition to the motion to dismiss was filed on September 23, 2011.
-In light of the Company's receipt of the Approvable Letter from the FDA for the MelaFind® PMA Application on September 22, 2011, the parties filed a stipulation on October 19, 2011 in which plaintiff stated its intention to file a motion seeking leave to amend its complaint.
-Defendants withdrew the outstanding motion to dismiss the current Amended Complaint without prejudice to renew it at a later date.
-On November 18, 2011, plaintiffs filed their motion for leave to amend the consolidated amended complaint.
-On December 18, 2011, defendants filed an opposition to the motion.
-On March 16, 2012, plaintiffs filed a revised proposed second amended complaint.
-On March 30, 2012, defendants filed a surreply in further opposition to the motion.
-On April 16, 2012, plaintiffs filed a surreply in further support of the motion.
+In light of the Company's receipt of the Approvable Letter from the FDA for the MelaFind® PMA Application on September 22, 2011, plaintiffs filed a motion for leave to amend the consolidated amended complaint.
+On September 18, 2011, which defendants opposed.
+On September 19, 2012, the court denied plaintiffs' motion for leave to amend the consolidated amended complaint.
+On September 28, 2012, the court reinstated and granted defendants' motion to dismiss the consolidated amended complaint.
+On October 22, 2012, plaintiffs filed a notice of appeal from the Judgments denying Lead Plaintiffs' motion to amend the consolidated amended complaint and granting Defendants' motion to dismiss the consolidated amended complaint amended complaint.